Safety for Children

 - Moreover, 53% of the survey respondents reported that the child abuse occurred during visitation.

-- Despite this, 58% of the participants’ cases where abuse was present were decided in favor of joint custody.
+- In spite of this reality, 58% of the participants’ cases where abuse was present were decided in favor of joint custody.

-- According to these survey results, the majority of children suffered some negative emotional and/or psychological consequences from the process (Figure 2).
-At least two parents in the survey commented on suicidal behavior by their children “(my) five-year-old said she didn’t want to live, life was ‘too difficult’.1
+- According to the survey results, the majority of children suffered some negative emotional and/or psychological consequences from the process (Figure 3).
+At least two parents in the survey commented on suicidal behavior by their children: “(My) five-year-old said she didn’t want to live, life was 'too difficult.'"

 Services to protect children are insufficient.